Who Is God Really, and How Do We Find Out?

 John 1:18: "No one has ever seen God."

-IV.
+III.
 "How Did You Come to That Conclusion?"
-Lessons from Yahweh
+The Nations Meet Yahweh

 God has revealed himself to people who occupy a variety of common spiritual contexts: